DC-DiT: Adaptive Compute and Elastic Inference for Visual Generation via Dynamic Chunking: Experiments and Results

-\paragraph{Learned spatial segmentation.} Figure~\ref{fig:chunking_viz_combined} visualizes the router's boundary predictions on representative ImageNet samples.
-The router assigns high boundary probability to tokens corresponding to object edges, fine textures, and regions of high local variation, while tokens corresponding to uniform backgrounds and low-variation areas are classified as non-boundaries and dropped from the inner sequence.
-This behavior emerges purely from the diffusion training objective without any explicit supervision for segmentation or boundary detection.
-The result is an implicit content-adaptive tokenization in which background regions with low variation are compressed into fewer tokens and object regions with high variation are represented by more tokens.
+\textbf{Learned spatio-temporal compression.} Figure~\ref{fig:adaptive_compute} visualizes the router's boundary predictions on a representative ImageNet sample.
+Spatially, the router assigns high boundary probability to object edges, fine textures, and regions of high local variation, while dropping tokens in uniform backgrounds and other predictable areas.
+Temporally, it retains fewer tokens at early, noisier denoising steps and more tokens at later steps, when fine details are resolved.
+Thus, DC-DiT learns an implicit content- and timestep-adaptive tokenization: simple background regions and noisy early states are compressed more aggressively, whereas detailed object regions and later denoising stages receive more tokens.
+This behavior emerges solely from the diffusion training objective, without explicit supervision for segmentation, boundary detection, or timestep-dependent compute scheduling.
+It is consistent with the coarse-to-fine allocation studied in prior work on elastic visual generation, such as ELIT~\cite{haji2026one} and MaGNeTS~\cite{goyal2025masked}, but arises naturally rather than being manually prescribed.

-\paragraph{Timestep-adaptive compression.} Beyond spatial adaptivity, DC-DiT's chunking mechanism also adapts its compression across the diffusion trajectory.
-Figure~\ref{fig:chunking_viz_summary} plots the learned compression ratio and the resulting inference throughput as a function of diffusion timestep for set of generated samples.
-At early timesteps, when the input is dominated by noise and contains little recoverable spatial structure, the router aggressively compresses the sequence, retaining fewer boundary tokens and yielding higher throughput.
-As denoising progresses and the image transitions from coarse structure to fine detail, the router progressively retains more tokens, allocating additional compute to the later timesteps.
-This behavior follows the coarse-to-fine refinement inherent to the diffusion process: noisy timesteps process global structure, while clean timesteps process fine-grained detail.
-The compression schedule is not prescribed by any explicit timestep-dependent heuristic: it emerges from the diffusion training objective, as the router learns that different timesteps benefit from different token budgets.